 "The Scouts have a serious decision to make as to whether they want to be a relic of the past or something that is relevant to the future," he said.

 Oak Park has had a long history of supporting diversity.
-It was one of the first communities in the nation to pass a fair housing ordinance in the late 1960s.
+It was one of the first communities in the nation to pass a ordinance in the late 1960s.
 In 1997 it became the first community in Illinois to institute a domestic partnership registry for same-sex partners.

 And Oak Park has "clashed" in the past with the BSA.
 Elementary District 97's non-discrimination policies led the BSA in 2001 to decline to renew the charters of seven Oak Park Cub Scout packs.
 The Council of the Parent Teacher Organizations (PTO) had sponsored the group, according to an article in the Chicago Tribune.